The resource theory of steering: Steering monotonicity

 \section{Steering monotonicity}

-As the natural next step, we introduce an axiomatic approach to define steering measures, i.e., a set of reasonable postulates that a bona fide quantifier of the steering of a given assemblage should fulfil. \begin{dfn}[SNIO-monotonicity and convexity] A function $\mathscr{S}$, from the space of assemblages into $\mathbb{R}_{\geq0}$, is a \emph{steering monotone} if it fulfils the following two axioms: \begin{enumerate}[i)] \item $\mathscr{S}(\hat{\rho}_{A|X})=0$ for all $\hat{\rho}_{A|X}\in \mathsf{LHS}$. \item $\mathscr{S}$ does not increase, on average, under deterministic SNIOs, i.e.,
+Once the free operations for steering are established, the natural next step is to introduce an axiomatic approach to define steering measures, i.e., a set of postulates that a bona fide quantifier of steering should fulfil. \begin{dfn}[1W-LOCC-monotonicity and convexity] A function $\mathscr{S}$, from the space of assemblages into $\mathbb{R}_{\geq0}$, is a \emph{steering monotone} if it fulfils the following two axioms: \begin{enumerate}[i)] \item $\mathscr{S}(\hat{\rho}_{A|X})=0$ for all $\hat{\rho}_{A|X}\in \mathsf{LHS}$. \item $\mathscr{S}$ does not increase, on average, under deterministic 1W-LOCCs, i.e.,

 for all $\hat{\rho}_{A|X}$, with $P_{\Omega}(\omega)=\Tr\left[\mathcal{M}_{\omega}(\hat{\rho}_{A|X})\right]$ and $\sum_{\omega} P_{\Omega}=1$. \end{enumerate} Besides, $\mathscr{S}$ is a \emph{convex steering monotone} if it additionally satisfies the property: \begin{enumerate}[i)] \item Given any real number $0\leq\mu\leq 1$, and assemblages $\hat{\rho}_{A|X}$ and $\hat{\rho}'_{A|X}$, then